Review by Christopher Butler

 The Sharman-Caselli Tarot is designed for first-time Tarot users and is certainly suitable for beginners who find the Rider-Waite unappealing (though the actual Beginners Guide to Tarot would be the best as it includes a more comprehensive book).
 The deck alone also has great potential for the more experienced reader, either for use as a professional working deck for querents, or for personal readings.
 It’s a clear and straight-forward Tarot that draws on historical tradition but offers enough of a new perspective on the old imagery to be interesting.

-See card images from the Beginner's Guide to Tarot
+See sample card images from the Beginner's Guide to Tarot

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images